brunotrassante/encoded-comparer/README.md

 - Performance and Load Test

 ## Cosidatations:
-- Some business rules were made up to give the Entities more things to validate, like the max Id lenth and data in Left and Right can oly be inserted once.
+- Some business rules were made up to give the Entities more things to validate, like the max Id length and the only once data insertion on Left and Right.
 - Since a JSON can start with array, number, string, false, null or true since RFC 7159.
-I did not tried to validate in the base64 input if the JSON is valid.
+I did not try to validate in the base64 input if the JSON is valid.